keiran-rowell/keiran-rowell.github.io/_posts/2026-03-01-fire-and-brimestone.md

 "The Roman fleet setting fire to the enemy fleet [led by Thomas of Sicily]". *Madrid Skylitzes*, manuscript on the Byzantines for the court of Plamero in Sicily, **12th century CE**
 {:.figcaption}

-The exact mixture for this hellflame is lost to history, but early sources for similar concoctions hint at sulfur's inclusion in this hellish incendiary.
+The exact mixture for this hellflame is lost to history, but early sources for similar concoctions hint at sulfur's inclusion in this demonic incendiary.

 >  Automatic fire is composed of equal parts of native sulfur, rock salt, incense, thunderbolt stone, or pyrites, ground in a black mortar in the midday sun, and mixed with equal parts of the resin of the black sycamore and liquid asphalt of Zakynthos to a greasy paste.